 A prenup can’t have rules about non-financial matters.

 You may want to have a discussion with your soon-to-be spouse about household chores, raising children, changing last names, using birth control, and caring for pets before marriage—but these details don’t belong in your prenuptial agreement.
 Non-financial provisions are not legally binding, and they may actually invalidate your prenup.
 Upon seeing a list of personal preferences, a judge is likely to question the validity of your prenup or even strike it down entirely.

 As with most contracts, your prenuptial agreement cannot include anything illegal.
 If you did happen to make an illegal provision, you would risk invalidating all or part of your prenup document.
 Connecticut courts will also likely reject “unconscionable” prenup provisions (i.e. provisions that are unreasonable, immoral, or unfair in some way).

 Enforceability of Prenuptial Agreements

-The laws governing enforceability of prenuptial agreements in Connecticut have evolved significantly over the last several years due to recent judicial decisions, and may well continue to do so.
+The laws governing the enforceability of prenuptial agreements in Connecticut have evolved significantly over the last several years due to recent judicial decisions, and may well continue to do so.
 To assist in your prenuptial agreement the ability to withstand Connecticut courts’ scrutiny, you’ll want to enlist the assistance of a lawyer who is knowledgeable about current court decisions and the impact on your matter.
-Freed Marcroft’s lawyers we can help you create or strengthen a prenup that will protect your finances and your future.
-Please contact us to learn more about our family law services or to schedule an appointment.
+Freed Marcroft’s lawyers can help you create or strengthen a prenup that will protect your finances and your future.